benz-philip/TestNGSelendroid/README.md

 # TestNGSelendroid

-This repo is a starter `Appium` QA framework to automate tests for both `Android` and `iOS` Mashreq Bank application.
+This repo is a starter `Appium` QA framework to automate tests for both `Android` and `iOS` Selendroid application.
 This guide will help you setup and run the testing environment.

 # Getting Started